 Or let’s say you’ve just moved to a big city, but you don’t have any friends there yet, so you don’t know how to get to all the interesting places.
-If you have an ARCore compatible device, it’ll locate all the points of interest nearby and show them to you real-time.
+If you have a compatible device, it’ll locate all the points of interest nearby and show them to you real-time.
 All you need to do is point your phone at the street.

 ARCore Android can also assist you when you want to decorate your new place or buy a new piece of furniture that doesn’t clash with the rest.
 Just point your phone where you want to place the new stuff.

-How to make an ARCore app
+How to make an ARCore app?

 In the remaining part of this article, I’ll teach you how to create a simple ARCore app with markers and videos.
 In ARCore, markers are 2D images in the user’s environment, such as posters or product packaging.
 In your app, you will use markers to show a 3D model of the Earth and a short video played after the user clicks on the model.
 This will be the first step to creating something bigger later on, e.g. your own guide for a museum.
 Let’s get to work!

-You need to start with the environment configuration.
+First of all, you need one of ARCore-supported devices.
+Also, you should start with the environment configuration.
 Doing it requires basic knowledge of Android Studio and Kotlin.
 The next step is configuring your

-In your AndroidManifest.xml, add permissions for the camera:
+AndroidManifest.xml, add permissions for the camera:

 When you run your application, you have to make sure that you installed it on an ARCore-supported device.
 There are two ways to do that:

 In my example, I used an image from google samples for ARCore Android, but you can choose any image you want.
-Now, you need to add a database to store all the images for markers, for the recognition purposes.
+Now, you need to add a database to store all the images for markers, for recognition purposes.
 In order to do that, add:

 As you can see, you’ve built AugmentedImageDatabase and used the previous method to add an image.
 After that, it’s time to configure a session:

 So, you’ve created methods for importing images from assets as well as adding them to the database and session configuration.
 The only thing left to implement is showing 3D models after the scan marker.
 Piece of cake!
 Start by creating an update method, which you’ll use for updating the displayed model:

-Last step is adding this method in the update listener for the surface view:
+The last step is adding this method in the update listener for the surface view: